ayumi-cloud/oc-security-module/README.md

 Added new datasets widget to core, users can create data sets via `yaml`, `html` or `json`.
 In October II the core's been upgraded to accept json files natively now.
 The widget also is fully compliant with the schema spec, to learn more about schema datasets see here: [Schema Dataset](https://developers.google.com/search/docs/data-types/dataset).
 The widget comes with several graphical interface layout, these are: `Phylogram`, `Cladogram`, `Unrooted`, `Time-scaled tree`, `Two-dimensional tree` and `Three-dimensional tree`.
 Which then allows the following sub-layouts `rectangular (by default)`, `slanted`, `circular`, `fan`, `radial`, `unrooted` and `clock`.

+Added a new flip card help widget, which saves space and allows plugin developers to add more help infomation to their form fields.

 #### Filters

 Removed the fixed `max-height` and now the cms uses the the devices screensize as a `max-height`, with vertical autoscroll feature enabled.
 For mobile devices the filter window adjusts to the devices screen width, giving optimized results for user experience.